 This procedure is laborious and frequently mistaken, which leads to inconsistencies in the package that may exacerbate model development.
 Even after the initial inconvenience has been overcome, people begin to understand that they operate in silos like individuals, who seldom can easily use the work of their team members.

 The idea of shared destiny is fundamental to Google Cloud’s ambitions to become the most trusted cloud in the market – taking an active part in helping customers achieve better safety results on our platforms.
-In order to help customers include security in their deployments, we guide the form of security plans.
+To help customers include security in their deployments, we guide the form of security plans.

 We have reviewed Google Cloud Security Fundamental Guide and deployable plan to help customers integrate security with their initial Google Cloud deployment.
 Today, with the release of our guide and deployable draft, we extend our range of plans.
 Secure private data in AI Platform Notebooks to help you implement data management and security policies to protect confidential AI platform Notebooks.